 The book Guerilla Marketing for Job Hunters by Jay Conrad Levinson and David E. Perry has good modern strategies to consider and leverage.

-In addition, a great podcast is: Resume Storytelling with Virginia Franco
+Also, a great podcast of Adrienne Tom is: Resume Storytelling with Virginia Franco

 Email – email@example.com

-Adrienne Tom and Career Impressions have also been featured in our recent compilation of the most resourceful career experts and career blogs – Top Career Advice Websites.
+Adrienne Tom and Career Impressions have also been featured in our recent compilation of the most resourceful career experts and career blogs – Top Career Advice Websites from Adrienne Tom.